Cheese Making at Home

 • Make three different styles of cheese, Camembert, Caerphilly and Ricotta, to mature and enjoy at home

 • Find out how to make cheese at home, using kitchen equipment and household items that you probably already have

 • Discover how to taste cheese like a professional

 Arrive at River Cottage

-You’ll be met at the top of the hill at noon and begin your River Cottage experience with a 10-15 minute walk through the pathways down to the farm, enabling you to really soak up the views of the valley.
+You’ll begin your River Cottage experience with a 10-15 minute walk through the pathways down to the farm, enabling you to really soak up the views of the valley.

 Make yourself at home

 You will meet your host and start the day with tea, coffee and a cheesy treat fresh from the kitchen.